Creams, Arnica Gel, Compounded Topical Pain Medications for TMJ, Muscle and Nerve Pain

 How expensive are topical compounds?

+Some are readily available in health food stores, while others need to be prescribed.
 Some insurance companies will cover a significant portion of the cost of a topical medication, while other insurance carriers will not.
 Whether or not your insurance covers the price of the compounded medication depends on your exact insurance plan and coverage.
-One benefit of topical medications is that the pharmacist is able to minimize its cost by fabricating a medication that is limited to the ingredients that you absolutely need, as determined by the pharmacist and Dr. Bakhtiari.
+One benefit of topical medications is that the pharmacist is able to minimize its cost by fabricating a medication that is limited to the ingredients that you absolutely need, as determined by the pharmacist and Dr. Nojan.
 This can be done to ensure that the cost of the medication does not prevent you from managing or treating your pain.